megakiyaiscool/Smart_Plug/README.md

 ## Usage:
 Smart_Plug.sh -u [USERNAME] -p [PASSWORD] -h [MQTT HOST] -t [TOPIC] -r [REFRESH INTERVAL]

-Or edit the variables at the top of the shell script
+Or edit the variables at the top of the shell script and just call Smart_Plug.sh on its own.
 ```
 _BROKER="MQTT server IP address"
 _TOPIC="Sometimes called the client/base topic"